Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 - Acorns Family — $5/month: Everything in Personal plus Acorns Early (kids' accounts)

-That $3/month sounds innocent until you do the math.
+That $3/month sounds innocent until you actually do the math.
 On a $500 balance, you're paying 7.2% annually in fees.
-That's not a fee — that's a haircut.
-The flat fee only starts making economic sense once your balance crosses roughly $14,400, which is the point where $3/month equals the 0.25% you'd pay on Betterment's Digital tier.
-Most beginners aren't anywhere near that number when they sign up.
+That's not a fee — that's a real haircut.
+The flat fee only starts making sense once your balance crosses roughly $14,400, which is when $3/month equals the 0.25% you'd pay on Betterment's Digital tier.
+Most beginners are nowhere near that number when they sign up.

 Best for: People with irregular income who benefit from automated micro-investing, younger investors building the habit, and parents wanting a simple custodial account.